passkeydeveloper/passkeys.dev/content/en/docs/use-cases/bootstrapping/index.md

 - The user bootstrapped their account on the device by passing non-passkey login challenges (such as using a password).
 - The user just created a new account at the relying party, and is considered signed-in because of that.
 - The user was using a passkey, but they used a different device than the one they’re currently on (by selecting the "other device" shown in the example above).
 This can be checked by inspecting the [`authenticatorAttachment`](/) attribute in the returned PublicKeyCredential object.

-Setting up a new passkey for these cases is in the next session.

 ## Opting the user into passkeys